 Building Canada's first integrated PDH and PP complex

-Construction of the Heartland Petrochemical Complex will continue in early 2018 with completion scheduled for late 2021.
-This webpage will provide regular updates on the progress of this exciting project.
+Construction of the Heartland Petrochemical Complex is in progress with completion scheduled for late 2021.
+This webpage will provide regular updates on this exciting project.

 “The Heartland Petrochemical Complex represents the largest organic growth project in our history, and a key part of our growth strategy"

 ~ Christian Bayle, Inter Pipeline President and CEO

 At the Heartland Petrochemical Complex, construction continues to progress on schedule.
 To-date over $500 million has been invested on advancing this project.
 View our latest construction update here:

 Construction on our Heartland Petrochemical Complex will see more than 3,000 pilings in the ground this winter - some extending more than 20 metres into the ground.View our video of the first piling going into the ground: